Casper Test FAQ (19 Questions Answered)

 8. How Much Does a Casper Test Cost?

-Casper costs $85 USD, which includes distribution of results to 7 programs.
+Casper costs $85 USD and includes the distribution of results to 7 programs.
 An additional $18 USD is charged for each additional program you need to send your scores to.
-The fees you pay when you reserve your Casper test covers all applicable parts, including Duet.
+The fees you pay when you reserve your Casper test cover all applicable parts, including Duet.

 9. Where Do I Take the Casper Test?